 If you’ve ever heard or been taught that body language makes up 90% or more of what we communicate, let me stop you there.
 That number results from a misunderstanding of research completed way back in the 1960s.
+It actually applies when there is incongruency between verbal and non-verbal gestures.
 You can read more about that here.

 Despite this, nonverbal communication still holds tremendous sway in our communications with others.